ArturSepp/OptimalPortfolios/README.md

 #### 8 July 2023,  Version 1.0.1 released

+Implementation of optimisation methods and data considered in Sepp A (2023), Optimal Allocation to Cryptocurrencies in Diversified Portfolios, forthcoming in Risk.
+Available at SSRN: https://ssrn.com/abstract=4217841

+#### 2 September 2023,  Version 1.0.6 released
+Added subpackage ```optimisation.rolling``` with optimisers grouped by the type of inputs and data thy require.

 ## **Disclaimer** <a name="disclaimer"></a>

-QIS package is distributed FREE & WITHOUT ANY WARRANTY under the GNU GENERAL PUBLIC LICENSE.
+OptimalPortfolios package is distributed FREE & WITHOUT ANY WARRANTY under the GNU GENERAL PUBLIC LICENSE.

 See the [LICENSE.txt](https://github.com/ArturSepp/OptimalPortfolios/blob/master/LICENSE.txt) in the release for details.